FIRST-rubik/first-rubik.github.io/docs/power.md

 :::warning
 **Power Requirement Warning**
 Always provide at least 20W to prevent system instability.
 Lower power supplies may cause unexpected reboots or hardware issues.
+The board will draw 36w at full potential however we've not seen this usecase in FRC (yet)
 :::

 ## Recommended Power Setup for Robotics Applications